Did TCAS Cause a Near Miss?

 Also, there’s no justifying argument within the report.
 There is a total of 9 aural warnings on TCAS II v7.0 (including the climb/descend as pairs).
 Clearly, this one was not easily understood, although that should have been dealt with through training.
 But there’s no information at all as to what the aural warnings are on TCAS II v7.1 or what the Dassault flight crew would have heard in the same situation if they were using that version.

 You can read the full report here: Serious incident, loss of separation between Boeing 777-200 and Dassault Falcon 900 near Kihnu Island on 17.10.2013.

 The investigation and report took over a year to complete.
-It seems to me that the Estonian Safety Investigation Bureau could have been a lot more thorough in investigating the case and justifying their conclusions.
+Personally, I think that the Estonian Safety Investigation Bureau could have been a lot more thorough in investigating the case and justifying their conclusions.